cleanflight/cleanflight/docs/PID tuning.md

 ### RC Rate

-An overall multiplier on the RC stick inputs for pitch and rol.
+An overall multiplier on the RC stick inputs for pitch and roll.

 On PID Controllers 0, and 3-5 can be used to set the "feel" around center stick for small control movements.
 (RC Expo also affects this).For PID Controllers 1 and 2, this basically sets the baseline stick sensitivity